c-vandenberg/lammps-tutorials/simon-gravelle/level-2/polymer-in-water/further-exercises/radial-distribution-function/README.md

 3. **Bin the Distances Into a Histogram** - Divide the distance range into smaller intervals (**bins**) and count the number of particles that fall within each bin.
 These bins are then plotted on a histogram (a graphical representation of the RDF.
 Usually an RDF-distance graph)
 4. **Normalise** - Adjust the raw counts of particles in each bin dividing the total number of particles in each bin by (number of reference particles * volume of the spherical shell/bin * average number density of all particles in the system).
 This is normalization in the context of the RDF.

 An RDF-distance graph/histogram will give a series of peaks that correspond to the first, second, third etc. coordination/solvation shell of the reference particle.
 Generally, the larger the RDF value for a given peak, the higher the particle density around the reference particle.
-Additionally, we can calculate the coordination number/average number of neighbours surrounding the reference particle if we integrate the peak/calculate the area under it
+Additionally, we can calculate the coordination number/average number of neighbours surrounding the reference particle if we integrate the peak/calculate the area under it.

+In this exercise we will extract the RDF (or *g(r)*) between the oxygen atom of the water molecules and two oxygen atoms of the PEG molecule.
+We will compare the RDF before and after the force is applied to the PEG.

 ## Input Script Command Syntax